simplyEngineering/ESP32-and-Horticulture/README.md

 	<tr><td><image src="images/ESP8266%20autonomous%20data%20acquisition%2C%20telemetry%20and%20control.jpg"></td></tr>
 	<tr><td>Based on a single ESP8266 acquiring temperature, relative humidity, atmospheric pressure, light and weight via a I2C bus with CO2 measurements made by interrupt driven PWM techniques.
 (See <a href="https://github.com/simplyEngineering/MHZ-14-PWM-by-Interrupt">MHZ-14-PWM-by-Interrupt</a> repository).
 The weight parameter is used as an analogue of water content, used by the weight control loop.
 Noise reduction of the weight measurement is carried out by  digital filtering techniques (see code listings <a href="https://github.com/simplyEngineering/Loadcell-Cleaning-the-output">Loadcell-Cleaning-the-output</a> repository.
 The WEB server component of the ESP8266 generates an interactive monitoring and control GUI on the local WiFi network (below left and see code <a href="code/vegtrug_monitor8_debug_git.ino">here </a>), uploading parametric measurements via a PHP interface (code <a href="code/post-data.php">here </a>) to a public SQL server (see sample database data list below centre).
 SQL data is subsequently accessed offline via a PHP page (see <a href="web/get_data.php"> code</a>) for analytical purposes and to form the basis of various javascript-driven charts: see example output below right and page-code listing <a href="web/indexDiffCompare9.html">here</a>.
-Bang-bang control loops are provided for temperature, humidity, weight (pump control) and ventilation, their outputs being interfaced by low-power isolating relays.</td></tr>
+Bang-bang control loops are provided for temperature, humidity, weight (pump control) and ventilation, their outputs being interfaced by low-power isolating relays.<br><br><bold>WARNING!</bold>.
+Whilst the ESP32/8266 microntroller is fully capable of delivering all the services in this module, due consideration must be given to their potential disruptive interactions. </td></tr>
 <table>
 	<tr><th>Interactive GUI</th><th>Sample SQL data</th><th>Sample derived chart</th></tr>
 <tr>